 -

-Mitigation: apply hedging, position sizing, or diversification to reduce the exposure
+Mitigation: applying hedging, position sizing, or diversification to reduce the exposure

 -

-Monitoring: track key risk indicators (KRIs) continuously, not just at trade entry
+Monitoring: tracking key risk indicators (KRIs) continuously, not just at trade entry

 -

-Governance: set clear rules for who decides when to cut, hedge, or hold
+Governance: defining rules for who decides when to cut, hedge, or hold

 CFD traders speculating on Gold, Oil, and Silver face the same core price exposure as physical market participants.
 The framework applies to both.